Arcadia-Science/2025-GFP-variant-design/README.md

 Creates visualizations from the results.

 ### 04_analyze_experimental_data.ipynb
 Extracts fluorescence readings from raw plate reader data found in the `experimental_data` directory, analyzes the data, and creates visualizations for the protein variants we analyzed in the lab.

+### 05_visualize_fluorescence.ipynb
+Visualizes dual-channel fluorescence microscopy images of two GFP variants, representing fluorescence characteristics from the broader dataset.

 ## Scripts